We're a community effort held together by a core of dedicated staff and board members.

 His employment at InfoPrint Solutions (formerly IBM) includes a number of marketing and events management responsibilities that give him the opportunity to travel and observe bicycling around the world.

-Dean is also chairman of the board for Frequent Flyers, an aerial dance group , on the board of the Colorado Blues Society and a long time volunteer for eTown, a Boulder-based, nationally syndicated radio program.
+Dean is also chairman of the board for Frequent Flyers, an aerial dance performance group, on the board of the Colorado Blues Society and a long time volunteer for eTown, a Boulder-based, nationally syndicated radio program.

-Coming to us from San Francisco, where she was active with the SF Bicycle Coalition, Ann Haebig, is an on and off bike commuter of over 20 years and she, recently, sold her car.
+Coming to us from San Francisco, where she was active with the SF Bicycle Coalition, Board Secretary Ann Haebig is an on and off bike commuter of over 20 years and she eventually sold her car.
 Ann enjoys road cycling and camping by mountain bike as well as bike commuting.
 When not outside enjoying nature, she's conserving it as Eco-Cycle's Outreach Coordinator.

 Currently, his activities include a partnership with the National Bicycle Dealers Association in the bike shop staff training realm, a marketing role with the Bicycle Product Suppliers Association, and regular blogging and articles for Bicycle Retailer and Industry News magazine.

-Bookkeeper, Kerry Kruempelstaedter, rediscovered bicycling as an adult and loves the sense of freedom, fun, and physical-capability that came with it.
-She loves cavorting around town on the bike paths, pushing herself to climb mountains, sneaking up in the hills for quick overnight bike-camping, and exploring the world by bike.
-On Thursdays, you can find Kerry riding with the Thursday Night Cruisers.
-Biking brings Kerry such a fulfilling sense of joy and she'll never give it up again.
+Financial Manager, Kerry Kruempelstaedter rediscovered bicycling as an adult and loves the sense of freedom, fun, and physical-capability that comes with it.
+She enjoys commuting around town on the bike paths, pushing herself to climb mountains, sneaking up in the hills for quick overnight bike-camping, and, generally, exploring and experiencing the world by bike.
+Biking brings Kerry such a fulfilling sense of joy that she'll never give it up again and it was the opportunity to share this passion with others that lured her to us from her early retirement from the tech industry.

 Rich Points became a car free bike commuter when he moved to Boulder in 1998 to attend the masters program in Environmental Leadership at Naropa University.